-The new Charter will need to be framed in a way that tackles head on the disadvantage and discrimination that so many people face.
-It will need to give a strong lead on how people should be treated as equal citizens when approaching public services and to show what action might be taken when the attitudes and behaviour of service providers falls short of what is required.
-It would also be helpful to include examples of service approaches or models that promote social inclusion, thus providing inspiration for the many staff who want to enable ordinary living and to acknowledge the good work that some are already engaged in.
+New policies and the new Charter will need to be framed in a way that tackles head on the disadvantage and discrimination that so many people face.
+They will need to give a strong lead on how people should be treated as equal citizens when approaching public services and to show what action might be taken when the attitudes and behaviour of service providers falls short of what is required.
+It would also be helpful to offer examples of service approaches or models which promote social inclusion, thus providing inspiration for the many staff who want to enable ordinary living and to acknowledge the good work in which some are already engaged.